-The Open College Network West Midlands Level 4 Accreditation for “Teaching relationships and sex education” will equip learners with the attitude, knowledge, and skills to provide high-quality relationships and sex education (RSE) in creative, relevant, and effective ways.
+The AIM Qualifications Level 4 Accreditation for “Teaching relationships and sex education” will equip learners with the attitude, knowledge, and skills to provide high-quality relationships and sex education (RSE) in creative, relevant, and effective ways.
 During this accreditation, you will find out more about different topics in the field and different educational approaches with a view to providing excellent RSE.

 Objectives of the accreditation

 This accreditation can be used flexibly to meet learner needs.
 Depending on the context of the learning and the needs of each individual learner, the accreditation can:

 - prepare learners for employment in an educational context;